Seeing the Goal, Missing the Truth: Human Accountability for AI Bias: Findings

-In sum, the earnings predictions reinforce the central message: While GPT-generated competition scores exhibit economically intuitive relations with future earnings, the incremental predictive content attributable to goal awareness that is confined to the pre-cutoff period suggests that communicating downstream purpose of the intermediate output may amplify predictive relations in-sample with no out-of-sample generalization.
+We conclude our analysis by evaluating the out-of-sample forecasting power of GPT-generated competition scores for future earnings growth.
+Figure \ref{fig:eps_r2_oos} plots quarterly average out-of-sample $R^2_{OOS}$ values from expanding-window forecasts of earnings growth (where each forecast uses all available historical data up to the prior quarter) using both goal-aware and goal-blind competition scores.
+Table \ref{tab:eps_r2_oos} complements this visual evidence with formal regression tests, which confirm that the incremental predictive content of goal-aware scores collapses after the knowledge cutoff.

-We conclude our analysis by examining the out-of-sample forecasting performance of GPT-generated competition scores for predicting future earnings.
-Figure \ref{fig:eps_r2_oos} plots quarterly average out-of-sample $R^2$ values from expanding-window forecasts (where each forecast uses all available historical data up to the prior quarter) of earnings growth using goal-aware and goal-blind competition scores.
-Table \ref{tab:eps_r2_oos} complements the visual evidence by reporting regression tests that quantify how predictive performance changes in the same way following the GPT knowledge cutoff.
+In sum, the earnings predictions reinforce the central message: While GPT-generated competition scores exhibit economically intuitive relations with future earnings, the incremental predictive content attributable to goal awareness is confined to the pre-cutoff period.
+This confirms that communicating downstream purpose of the intermediate output may amplify predictive relations in-sample with no out-of-sample generalization.